berrym/btrfs-backup-ng/README.md

     $ btrfs-backup-ng /home ssh://server/mnt/backups

 btrfs-backup-ng doesn't need to be installed on the remote side for this to work.
-It is recommended to set up public key authentication to eliminate the need for entering passwords.
-A full description of how to customize the `ssh` call can be found in the help text.
+However, the following requirements must be met on the remote server:
+- BTRFS filesystem at the destination path
+- `btrfs` command available (usually in the `btrfs-progs` package)
+- Proper permissions to run BTRFS commands (may require sudo)

+For the best SSH backup experience, use these options:

+    $ sudo SSH_AUTH_SOCK=$SSH_AUTH_SOCK btrfs-backup-ng \
+           --ssh-identity-file ~/.ssh/id_ed25519 \
+           --ssh-sudo \
+           -v debug \
+           /path/to/subvolume \
+           ssh://user@host:/path/to/backups

+The `--ssh-sudo` option enables running BTRFS commands with sudo on the remote host, which is typically required.
+Make sure the remote user has passwordless sudo rights for BTRFS commands.

-Pulling backups from a remote side is now supported as well!
-Simply use the `ssh://` scheme as source.
+Pulling backups from a remote side is supported as well!
+Simply use the `ssh://` scheme as source:

+    $ btrfs-backup-ng ssh://source_server/home /mnt/local-backups

 You could even do something like:

     $ btrfs-backup-ng ssh://source_server/home ssh://destination_server/mnt/backups

-to pull backups from `source_server` and store them at `destinstation_server`.
+to pull backups from `source_server` and store them at `destination_server`.
 This might be used if you can't install btrfs-backup-ng on either remote host for any reason.
 But keep in mind that this procedure will generate double traffic (from `source_server` to you and from you to